Egypt travel guide

-Location: El Nouzha Airport is located in Alexandria, 4.3 miles (7 km) south-east of the city centre.
+Location: El Nouzha Airport is located in Alexandria, about four miles (7km) southeast of the city centre.

 Getting to the city: Taxis are available outside the terminal building and fares should be negotiated before entering the taxi.
 Drivers often prefer to be paid in US Dollars, Euros or British Pounds.